-Marat Ingeldeev is a writer, researcher and performer based in London.
+Marat Ingeldeev is a music journalist, critic, researcher and performer.

-In August 2023, he participated in the Words on Music programme, run by Kate Molleson and Peter Meanwell, at the Darmstädter Ferienkurse.
-During the course, he produced and hosted the podcast Talking Darmstadt, wrote the text Bridging the Channel: British new music in a post-Brexit Europe and created the audio mockumentary Rating Darmstadt.
+In August 2023, he took part in the Words on Music programme at the Darmstädter Ferienkurse, led by Kate Molleson and Peter Meanwell.
+During the course, he produced and hosted the podcast Talking Darmstadt, wrote Bridging the Channel: British new music in a post-Brexit Europe and created the audio mockumentary Rating Darmstadt.

-As a researcher, Marat has given lectures and presentations at Gnesin Contemporary Music Week between 2020 and 2024, as well as ZIL Culture Centre.
-His research interests include metamodernism in music and culture, music aesthetics and philosophy, as well as interdisciplinary performance practices.
-In May 2022, he co-curated the charity concert Piano Music For Ukraine at Pushkin House.
-He has also been associated with Gnesin Contemporary Music Week, at times programming music for the festival.
+As a researcher, Marat has given lectures and presentations at Gnesin Contemporary Music Week (2020–2024) and ZIL Culture Centre.
+His research focuses on metamodernism in music and culture, music aesthetics and philosophy, as well as interdisciplinary performance practices.
+In May 2022, he co-curated the charity concert Piano Music for Ukraine at Pushkin House.
+He has also been involved in programming for Gnesin Contemporary Music Week.

-Occasionally, Marat plays the piano and live electronics.
-He has performed at various venues and events, including IKLECTIK, Arebyte Gallery, Sound Festival, Hundred Years Gallery, Southbank Centre, Cheltenham Music Festival and Teatro Baltazar Dias.
-He is one of the founding members of the New Maker Ensemble, a group dedicated to experimenting with various forms of new music and performance art.
-Together with Roxanna Albayati, he investigates the intersections between Iranian classical music, improvisation and live electronics.
+Occasionally, Marat performs on piano and live electronics.
+He has appeared at venues and festivals such as IKLECTIK, Arebyte Gallery, Sound Festival, Hundred Years Gallery, Reference Point, Southbank Centre, Cheltenham Music Festival and Teatro Baltazar Dias.
+He is a founding member of the New Maker Ensemble, a group dedicated to experimenting with new music and performance art.
+Together with Roxanna Albayati, he explores the intersections between Iranian classical music, improvisation and live electronics.

 Education: